+Press (b) Power and a confirmation message displays prompting you.

+If you don't respond in a few seconds, the message will disappear.

+If you want to cancel the message, press any key except PAGE ▲/▼ and LASER on the remote control.

-- Press (b) Power and a confirmation message will display prompting you.
-If you don't respond in a few seconds, the message will disappear. - Press (b) Power a second time.
-The Power indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.
+- Do not look into the laser light window or shine the laser light beam on yourself or others.
+See the warning messages on the back of the remote control prior to using it. - 2.
+Press (1) Power a second time.
+The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
+The POWER indicator light is a steady orange and fans stop. - 4.
+Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.

-To shorten the cooling time, you can also activate the Quick cooling function.
-See "Quick Cooling" on page 51 for details.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
+See "Quick Cooling" on page 42 for details. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 37 for details.

-- Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
-The Power indicator light is a steady orange and fans stop.
-Disconnect the power cord from the wall socket. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 44 for details. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
-Press Power again to start the projector after the fans stop and the Power indicator light turns orange.
+If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press () Power again to start the projector after the fans stop and the POWER indicator light turns orange.